-With the development in the Startup ecosystem of the country, more and more women are pursuing their careers towards becoming entrepreneurs, which is really a good thing for the society and self.
-However, according to a report, only two Indian cities have made it to a recent ranking of the 50 most favourable global places for them.
-India’s Silicon Valley, Bengaluru, ranked 40th, while Delhi came in at 49 in the ranking by technology major Dell and consultancy firm IHS Markit.
-The ranking is based on inputs from female entrepreneurs, policymakers, venture capitalists, the media, and academics, and measures a city’s ability to attract and support women who want to grow their businesses.
+With the consistent developments in the Indian startup ecosystem, more and more women are chasing the entrepreneurial dream and flourishing in their ventures.
+This is empowering other Indian women who are still confined to the traditional homemaker role to think for themselves.
+However, a recent report states that only two Indian cities have made it to the list of the 50 most favorable global places for women to work.
+India’s Silicon Valley, Bengaluru, ranked 40th, while Delhi was at the 49th place.
+This survey was conducted by the tech giant Dell in partnership with the consultancy firm IHS Markit.
+The ranking—based on inputs from Indian women entrepreneurs, policymakers, venture capitalists, media, and academicians—measures a city’s ability to attract and support those women who want to grow their businesses.

-- Nearly 73% of women entrepreneurs reports revenue of Rs 10 Lakh in one financial year
+- Nearly 73% of them report a revenue of approximately Rs 10 lakhs in a financial year.

-- Almost 57% of women started their business alone
+- Almost 57% of these women started out solo, i.e., without any other member.

-- About 35% of women had a co-founder
+- About 35% of the women had a co-founder.

-- Roughly 71% of women entrepreneurs employ 5 or less people.
+- Roughly 71% of the Indian female entrepreneurs employ five people or less.

 Successful Women Entrepreneurs in India

 Aditi Gupta is a social-cause entrepreneur and the co-founder of Menstrupedia that works on spreading awareness about menstruation.
 She started this venture along with her husband, Tuhin Paul.
 The venture stemmed from her own experiences with this so-called taboo.
 Menstruation was often a painful time she had to go through without any help to alleviate the pain.
 After finding out many women resonating with her on the same problem, she decided to create a website on menstruation, complete with illustrations and graphics, to educate women about periods.
 Menstrupedia has become extremely popular among girls and women seeking to gain awareness on the topic.